gitfineon/windows_hardening/hardening-checklist_win10-home.md

 # Windows 10 (Home) Hardening Checklist

-All of these points are recommendations, e.g. if you do not want to encrypt your partitions, no one forces you to enable Bit Locker for your private computer.
+*All of these points are recommendations for private users, e.g. if you do not want to encrypt your partitions, no one forces you to enable Bit Locker for your private computer.*

+The List may be not completly up to date and is not suitable for companies.
+If you search for a Enterprise Checklist, please check out [cisecurity.org](https://www.cisecurity.org/).

 ## Disk Encryption
 - [ ] Enable Bit Locker

-  *Disk encryption is recommended, especially for mobile devices*
+  *Disk encryption is recommended, especially for devices leaving the office*

 ## Antivirus
 - [ ] Enable Windows Defender